 Why Medical Procedures Trigger Claustrophobia

 Medical procedures such as MRIs, PET scans and CT scans are frequent sources of claustrophobia.
 These types of tests enclose individuals in small quarters to obtain imaging for diagnostic and treatment purposes.
 Claustrophobia during MRI procedures is particularly common because traditional MRI machines have had a flat front with a small, tunnel-like entrance.
 More modern MRI machines have a much different appearance and shorter bore, which has been shown to significantly reduce anxiety and claustrophobia episodes during testing.
+For instance, open MRI machines are less enclosed and quieter than closed MRI machines, making this option better for those who are prone to claustrophobia and panic attacks.

 MRI, CT and PET scans can cause claustrophobia because being in such a confined space can create feelings of limited control, isolation from others and major restriction of movement.
 Claustrophobia is an anxiety-based disorder, so situations that restrict movement or confine a person to a small space provoke high levels of distress.

-Managing claustrophobia during scans can be approached in a variety of ways.
 Knowing what signs and symptoms to look for can help you or a loved one recognize the onset of claustrophobia sooner rather than later.

 Some common claustrophobia symptoms often include: